7 Things That Fail a Home Inspection and What They’ll Cost

 Cost to clean up water damage: Anywhere from a few hundred to thousands.

-Water is always a bad sign, but even an area that’s dry can be worrisome if it shows signs of past water damage.
+Water is always a bad sign and can cause home inspection fails, but even an area that’s dry can be worrisome if it shows signs of past water damage.
 It raises several questions: Did the previous owners fix whatever was leaking?
 Do they even know where the leak came from?
 Did the water damage areas beyond what you can see?
 Did the damage cause wood rot or make drywall weak?
 Did they address health concerns, such as mold or mildew?

 Knight says, “Most water damage is caused from roof drainage and ground water…” and “most issues in a home are in some way related to water or moisture intrusion.”
 So it’s a big deal.